Video breakouts are scheduled video chats that you can plan in your event.

 Breakouts can also be added to sponsor profiles or booths, to create a dedicated space where you can bring your partners and participants together.

+For video breakouts that are associated with sessions or sponsor profiles, you can choose whether the breakout should launch/open automatically, or not, using the auto-join setting.
 The order of appearance of participants in the video breakout is determined on a first-come-first-serve basis.

-Video breakout in a session
+Scheduling a video breakout in a session

 Go to the Sessions module in your workplace, and select the session where you wish to add a video breakout.
 Now, click on the Schedule video call button (to the right) and then Save your changes.